One Commerce Plaza

 Duties Description The New York Department of Financial Services seeks to build an equitable, more transparent and resilient financial system that benefits New Yorkers and supports business.
 Through engagement, data-driven regulation, and operational excellence, DFS is responsible for empowering consumers and protecting them from financial harm; ensuring the health and stability of the financial entities we regulate; and driving economic growth through responsible innovation.

-• Works with large and complex data sets to solve problems using different analytical and statistical approaches;
+• Works with large and complex data sets to solve problems and develops and recommends objectives while using different analytical and statistical approaches;

-• Reviews and monitors quality of data submissions by entities, monitoring variances, identifying trends, and recommends relevant actions to management;
+• Reviews and monitors quality of data submissions by Virtual Currency entities; monitoring variances, identifying trends, and recommending relevant actions to management;

 • Reviews financial reports from supervised entities;

-• Designs and prepares periodic reports in innovation policy and economic research;
+• Designs and prepares comprehensive periodic reports in virtual currency;

-• Maintains database integrity by entering, verifying, and backing up data in coordination with the Director of Data Governance and Management;
+• Maintains database integrity by entering, verifying, and backing up data;

 • Participates in the development of key materials for senior leadership briefings and decision-making;